yasindevops/AWS-boto3-lambda/README.md

 At the end of the this hands-on training, students will be able to:

-- create a Lambda function and necessary roles and policies
+- create a Lambda function and necessary roles and policies.

-- be able to use the boto3 SDK, specifically with the 'EC2' resource
+- be able to use the boto3 SDK, specifically with the 'EC2' resource.

-- parse json output from AWS using boto3
+- parse json output from AWS using boto3.

-- write a python script from scratch
+- write a python script from scratch.

 ## Outline